raymondkiu/blastoutput2gff/README.md

 % ./blastoutput2gff.sh FILENAME
 ```
 * FILENAME must be in BLAST output format 6 with no headings (12 columns in total).
 Please refer to this in case you are unsure of the formats: https://www.ncbi.nlm.nih.gov/books/NBK279675/
-* The gff outputs will be named as BLASTOUTPUT.gff by default.
+* The gff outputs will be named as FILENAME.gff by default.